 - Sex is how babies get started.
 Each year more than 730,000 teenagers will become pregnant, resulting in more than 190,000 abortions and roughly 430,000 births.
 Whatever the circumstances of the sexual encounter that initiated it, a pregnancy cannot be ignored.
 Whatever follows, it will have a permanent impact on the young mother’s life.

 - Infertility.
 It’s calculated that six percent of couples have difficulty conceiving.
 A significant number (but not all) of these infertility problems arise as a consequence of sexually transmitted diseases and could have been avoided if both husband and wife had postponed sex until marriage.

 - “Safe(r) sex” isn’t.
 Many people believe that teens can avoid the physical consequences of sex if they take certain precautions, including 1) limiting their number of sexual partners, 2) knowing their potential partner’s sexual history and avoiding having sex with someone who has had many partners, and 3) using a condom.
 Unfortunately, scientific study and experience have shown that “safer sex” is not foolproof.
 The results can be devastating.

-In addition, studies have shown that the following factors consistently reduce the likelihood of adolescent sexual behavior:
+Factors that consistently reduce the likelihood of adolescent sexual behavior